dcyriller/.dotfiles/README.md

 # Setup git

-Create a `.gitconfig.local` and set your email.
+Create a `.gitconfig.local`, set your email and signingkey there.